d112358/idlmav/README.md

 # IDLMAV
 Interactive deep learning model architecture visualization (IDLMAV) is a tool that creates interactive visualizations of model architectures for display in Jupyter notebooks.
 * It does not require a successful forward pass: it can also visualize partial models
 * It can output a release graph with limited interactivity without the need of a running backend/kernel.
-Release graphs are displayed correctly when browsing directly on GitHub.
+Release graphs are displayed correctly when viewing GitHub links with [nbviewer](https://nbviewer.org/).

 # Usage examples
 ## Interactive graph